 CFM & MPH

-• With an MPH of 232, the Husqvarna 360BT moderately surpasses the 197 MPH of the Stihl BR 700, offering slightly superior airspeed for enhanced performance in blowing leaves on grass or lifting heavy debris and wet leaves.
+• The Husqvarna 360BT's MPH of 232 beats the 197 MPH of the Stihl BR 700.
+It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.

 Engine specs